Smeppens/MEAN-APP/README.md

 An academic full-stack web application originally built for a school project and later cleaned up for portfolio presentation.

 This project uses **Node.js**, **Express**, **Handlebars**, and static frontend assets to serve a travel-themed website.
-The application demonstrates server-side routing, view rendering, reusable partials, and data-driven page content.
+It demonstrates server-side routing, view rendering, reusable partials, and data-driven page content.

 ## Overview